rickhehe/contact-energy-invoice-extractor/README.md

 - Variable charges for different pricing components
 - Broadband and fibre service charges

+> **Note:** Tariff charges are not currently covered in the extraction process.
+This is a planned feature for future releases.

 All CSV files are organized by billing aspect rather than by individual invoice.
 For example, every exported energy detail from all invoices is consolidated into a single CSV file dedicated to exported information.
 This structure makes it easy to analyze trends, totals, and patterns across all invoices for each category—such as energy usage, costs, and service charges—streamlining comprehensive reporting and insights.
 The resulting CSV files are ready for use in visualization or business intelligence platforms, enabling deeper analysis and data-driven decision making.